-No wonder this “sophomore 30″ is still hanging around 13 years later.
+No wonder this “sophomore 30” is still hanging around 13 years later.

-- 1 cup (6 ounces) semisweet chocolate chips
+- 1 cup (170 g) semisweet chocolate chips

-- 1/2 cup (3 ounces) milk chocolate chips
+- ½ cup (85 g) milk chocolate chips

 - 1 cup plus 3 tablespoons granulated sugar

-- 1 stick (1/2 cup) butter, cut into 2-inch pieces
+- ½ cup (113 g) salted butter, cut into 2-inch pieces

-- 5 eggs
+- 5 large eggs

-- 12 ounces cream cheese, room temperature
+- 12 ounces (340 g) cream cheese, room temperature

 - Preheat oven to 350 degrees.
 Butter a 9-inch square baking pan with at least 2 1/2 – 3-inch high sides (I use an aluminum square cake pan with high sides, if yours is a glass pan with shorter sides, you might try increasing the pan size so the cheesecake doesn’t overflow).
 Line with parchment paper or foil, leaving a 2-inch overhang on 2 sides.
 Butter or lightly grease the foil or parchment.